 and jobs beckoned.

-Left to right above are members of the August, 2012
+Left to right above are members of a recent

 workshop: Adam, Eagle River, WI; Eric, Mounds View, MN;